LightSquared bankruptcy exit plan puts Ergen in uncertain position

 LightSquared has been trying to create a bankruptcy exit plan that would bridge disagreements between various fractious lender and creditor constituencies, some of which had proposed their own plans for how to restructure the company.

-LightSquared plans to raise $1.65 billion in bankruptcy loans, which would consist of $1.35 billion of new money from Fortress, Melody and JPMorgan Chase & Co.
+LightSquared plans to raise $1.65 billion in bankruptcy loans, which would consist of $1.35 billion of new money from Fortress, Melody and JPMorgan Chase & Co (JPM.N).
 The remaining $300 million would come from existing LightSquared lenders rolling their pre-bankruptcy claims into the new loan.

 The company said it later plans to raise another $1 billion of senior loans to fund its exit from Chapter 11.